How to Improve the Security of Your Applications: A Starting Point

 Most projects we see these days are using some git variant—BitBucket, GitLab, GitHub, ProjectLocker, etc. Since developers are already using these platforms to store code, what if we just put the meta information in the repo with the code?

-So the imagine if we add a new file in every repo: /appmeta.json
+So the imagine if we add a new file in every repo: /appmeta.json.

 Now we can write a program to list all of the repos for an org and pull out their security state.
-Well, as you will see the security state also includes more general information, which is why we called it appmeta
+Well, as you will see the security state also includes more general information, which is why we called it appmeta instead of security.json.
+But of course, you could adapt this practice and do all of this yourself with just the properties you care about in the scope you want.

 APPLICATION META INFORMATION